On this page, we’ll be answering your most commonly asked questions about cleft and COVID-19.

 It’s a good idea to try out a few different styles of masks until you find one which is more comfortable to wear.
 You may consider a mask designed for aerobic sports, where high oxygen intake is important, as this will feel more comfortable than one of the more readily available cloth masks.
 It may also feel easier to breathe through your mouth while wearing a mask.

-There are exceptions to the mandatory mask rule for those with breathing problems, but we would urge everyone to try out a few different masks and get in touch with the Cleft Team for advice before considering going without a mask.
+There are exceptions to mask mandates for those with breathing problems, but we would urge everyone to try out a few different masks and get in touch with the Cleft Team for advice before considering going without a mask.
 If your cleft affects your breathing in a significant way, your Cleft Team will be able to provide advice and, where appropriate, treatment.
 It’s important to balance the risks and benefits of any measure like this, and in the case of mask-wearing, the short-term discomfort may not be pleasant, but it is much better than catching the coronavirus, or contributing to its spread in your community.